- Ph.D., University of California, Berkeley

 "The Exponent of Breath: How Foreign Evangelical Organizations Utilized a Public Health Lacuna for Their Own Benefit."
 The International Journal of Science in Society.

 "The Appropriated Geisha: Using Their Role to Discuss Japanese History, Cultural Appropriation, and Orientalism."
 Education about Asia.

-Office: Richarda N4
+CSB Richarda N4